 - Clusters using Kubernetes version 1.23 or above.

-It may take up to a week to enable your clusters with the increased node limit.
+It can take up to one week to enable your clusters with the increased node limit.

 Networking considerations and best practices

 - Use Managed NAT for cluster egress with at least 2 public IPs on the NAT Gateway.
 For more information, see Managed NAT Gateway with AKS.

 - Use Azure CNI with Dynamic IP allocation for optimum IP utilization, and scale up to 50k application pods per cluster with one routable IP per pod.
 For more information, see Configure Azure CNI networking for dynamic allocation of IPs and enhanced subnet support in AKS.

 - When using internal Kubernetes services behind an internal load balancer, we recommend creating an internal load balancer or internal service below 750 node scale for optimal scaling performance and load balancer elasticity.

 Azure Policy Network Manager (Azure NPM) doesn't support clusters that have more than 250 nodes, and you can't update a cluster with more than 250 nodes managed by Cluster Autoscaler across all agent pools.